Wednesday, March 25, 2009

 Contrary to popular belief among cruisers and to our relief, the immigration officials who boarded were pleasant and business like.
 Raphael came aboard to help with translations.
 Local business people dropped by to advertise their services and businesses.

 Following a visit by the Comandancia we entered the township of Luperon to complete clearance into the Dominican Republic.
-Dogs sleep on the road side, children play stick ball in the streets, chickens and ducks roam free, goats graze in the trash bin outside the green grocer, Latin music blasts from the bars, bikes and cars blow their horns as they dart around, men and women play Dominos, laundry hangs on barbed-wire fences, “Hola” beams from smiling friendly faces.
+Dogs sleep on the road side, children play stick ball in the streets, chickens and ducks roam free, goats graze in the trash bin outside the green grocer, Latin music blasts from the bars, bikes and cars blow their horns as they dart around, men and women play Dominos, laundry hangs on barbed-wire fences, “Hola” beams from friendly smiling faces.

 We have come a long way from the Chesapeake Bay.
 People in Luperon have very little in worldly goods yet they seem happy and confident.
-One thing remains the same; people everywhere appreciate a friendly smile and respect shown by "intruders" or visitors to their land.
+One thing remains the same; people everywhere appreciate a friendly smile and the respect shown by "intruders" or visitors to their land.
 So far, we have been fortunate to avoid any painful thorns!

-Friday, March 20, 2009
+Friday 20 March 2009

 Conception Island, Bahamas